Home Bulk Chemicals Group II and III Base Oil Market Share & Analysis Report [2031]

 Based on application, the global group II and III base oil market is divided into automotive oil, processing oil, industrial oil, and others.

-The automotive oil segment is the largest revenue contributor and is expected to exhibit a CAGR of 6.83% over the forecast period.
+The automotive oil segment is the largest revenue contributor over the forecast period.
 Automotive or engine oil accounted for 75–85% of base oils and various additives such as dispersants, anti-wear additives, detergents, and others.
 The main function of automotive oil is to lower friction and wear and tear of the engine and clean the engine of sludge and detergents.
-Conventionally, a group I base oils were used to manufacture automotive oil.
-However, due to the presence of a high amount of sulfur and aromatics, all of which negatively impact the lubricant performance and the environment, the demand for Group I base oil for producing engine oil is declining among OEMs.
+Conventionally, the group I base oils were used to manufacture automotive oil.
+However, due to the presence of a high amount of sulfur and aromatics, all of which negatively impact the lubricant performance and the environment, the demand for group I base oil for producing engine oil is declining among OEMs.

 Additionally, group II and III base oils are highly preferred for manufacturing automotive oils due to the strict emission regulation standards, increasing demand for low-viscosity and low-volatility lubricants, and increasing demand for better fuel economy.
 In addition, changing lubricant specifications among OEMs are driving the growth of Group II and III base oils, as formulators cannot use Group I to achieve these requirements.